zobayer-al-mahmud/Vehicle-License-Plate-Recognition-Parking-System/README.md

 # License Plate Detection + OCR (YOLOv10 + PaddleOCR)

+## About this project

+This repository is the core of a Vehicle License Plate Recognition workflow that can be used as the backend for a parking system.
+It processes a video (CCTV/phone recording) or a single image, detects license plates with a YOLOv10 model (`best.pt`), reads the plate text using PaddleOCR, and stores the recognized plates with timestamps.

+Typical use cases:

+- Parking entry/exit logging (store plate + time range)
+- Traffic/camera footage indexing by plate number
+- Basic audit trail using a local SQLite database

 Detects license plates in a video/image using YOLOv10, reads plate text with PaddleOCR, and saves results to:

 - An annotated output video/image in `output/`